saumitraaditya/edgevpnio.github.io/_pages/openfiredocker.md

 EdgeVPN.io relies on XMPP services to bootstrap nodes into the VPN.
 This how-to guides you through the process of deploying an Openfire XMPP server using Docker.

-**Note**: this how-to deploys Openfire with an embedded database in a Docker container and is meant to be used as a starting point for testing - not to host a persistent MySQL and XMPP server.
-There are several options to host persistent Openfire services on cloud providers, such as https://bitnami.com/stack/openfire
+**Note 1**: this how-to deploys Openfire with an embedded database in a Docker container and is meant to be used as a starting point for testing.
+This how-to is **not** intended to guide you through a process to configure/host a persistent MySQL and XMPP server - there are additional steps you'd need to do that are specific to your domain.
+There are also several options to host persistent Openfire services on cloud providers, such as https://bitnami.com/stack/openfire

+**Note 2**: This how-to has been tested with Openfire version 4.5.1

 ### Step 1: Install Docker